kbroman/knitr_knutshell/pages/sweave.md

 Chunks are still delimited with `<<>>=` and `@`, and in-line code still uses `\Sexpr{ }`.

-Here are the new things in knitr:
+Here are some of the new things in knitr:

 1. A number of chunk options have been changed, and for good
 reason: In knitr, all of the chunk options are valid R code.
 So you